 Simpler paperwork and continual feedback

-Organizations that have kicked old style performance appraisals to the curb retrain their managers to give continual feedback and rely on significantly simpler paperwork to record performance.
+Organizations that have kicked old style annual performance reviews to the curb retrain their managers to give continual feedback and rely on significantly simpler paperwork to record performance.

 Your first order of business will be to eliminate numerical forced ranking (ranking employees on a bell curve) or peer ranking (ranking employees against each other) used by most performance review systems.
 Instead, managers should begin to have structured conversations with their subordinates on a consistent basis.